OskarPetto/zkToken/README.md

 Description
 -----------
-I am interested in zk-SNARKS and after learning a bit about the theory I wanted to get some practical experience.
+I am interested in zk-SNARKS and Smart Contracts after learning a bit about the theory I wanted to get some practical experience.
 So I decided to implement a Token that does not belong to an Ethereum address but to as specific hash.
 Tokens can only be spent if one knows the preimage of a the hash.
-In order to not reveal anything about the preimage the program uses zk-SNARKS, which are verified on chain.
+In order to not reveal anything about the preimage the program uses zk-SNARKS, which are verified on chain using Zokrates.
 This means by using different addresses a user could potentially hide their identity.

 Implementation
 --------------